 Change in fair value of warrants.
-Certain of our warrants to purchase our preferred stock (prior to the IPO) and common stock (post IPO) are recorded at fair value and are subject to re-measurement at each balance sheet date.
+Certain of our warrants to purchase shares of our convertible preferred stock (prior to our initial public offering, or IPO) and common stock (post IPO) are recorded at fair value and are subject to re-measurement at each balance sheet date.
 These liabilities are re-measured at each balance sheet date with the corresponding charge to earnings recorded within change in fair value of warrant liability.
-The fair value of the convertible preferred stock warrants and warrants (prior to the IPO) to purchase common stock with non-standard anti-dilution provisions are determined using the
+The fair value of the convertible preferred stock warrants (prior to the IPO) and common stock warrants with non-standard anti-dilution provisions are determined using the Black-Scholes option pricing model which incorporates a number of assumptions and judgments to estimate the fair value of these warrants including the fair value per share of the underlying stock, the remaining contractual term of the warrants, risk-free interest rate, expected dividend yield, credit spread and expected volatility of the price of the underlying stock.
+During the three months ended September 30, 2016, the fair value of our warrant liability changed by \$66 thousand compared to three months ended September 30, 2015, primarily due to the decrease in the fair value of the underlying common stock.